Take the Road Less Traveled

 Journey through history along the trail that marks one of the major historic events in 20th-century American history, the 1965 Selma to Montgomery March, led by Martin Luther King, Jr. Wind through the streets of Selma; pass through countryside where marchers spent the night on their way to Montgomery.

+Shown above: Talladega Scenic Drive in brown (lower) and Appalachian Highlands Scenic Byway in Green.
 Catch a bird’s eye view of Alabama when you drive the Talladega Scenic Drive.
 At its highest point, you will find yourself on Cheaha Mountain, 2,407 feet above sea level, the highest point in Alabama.
-You will be awe-struck by the view of the Appalachian Mountains, rock outcroppings, and small rural settlements nestled among the [...]
+You will be awe-struck by […]